AlarithUhde/aips/index.md

 designing or researching technology for social contexts, we would like to hear what you have to share.
 As a novice, you can bring your questions or use cases, or just get inspired by others' projects.
 In addition, we share some of our own work and thoughts.
-To round off the workshop, we are currently reach out to an external **keynote** speaker (to be announced).
+To round off the workshop, we are currently reaching out to an external **keynote** speaker (to be announced).

 We are preparing for both an online and an in person scenario of the workshop and we will keep you informed as soon as we know more.
-Here are some key information we do already know:
+Here are some key information we already know:

 <p>Application Deadline: 21.05.2021<br>
 Dates of the Conference: 05.-08.09.2021</p>